KOGIR0/sw-characters/README.md

 ## Scripts

 ### - npm start
-Starts the app
+To Start the app

 ### - npm build
-Builds the app
+To Build the app